CoderZeroOne/CodeSnippets/Div64Bit/README.md

 (CX DX SI DI) / BL = (CX DX SI DI)   remainder is in AH

-For more details lock into the "Div64Bit.asm" file.
+For more details look into the "Div64Bit.asm" file.

 **This macro is not optimised for speed.
 It is optimised for size.**